aralroca/aralroca.com/posts/first-steps-in-webgl.md

 ## Create buffers

-We are going to use a buffer to allocate memory to GPU, and bind this memory to a channel to communicate CPU-GPU.
-We are going to use this channel to send our triangle coordinates that we defined [before](#vertex-coordinates) to the GPU.
+We are going to use a buffer to allocate memory to GPU, and bind this memory to a channel for CPU-GPU communications.
+We are going to use this channel to send [our triangle coordinates](#vertex-coordinates) to the GPU.

 ```js
 // allowcate memory to gpu